Civil death: Medieval Europe

 In medieval Europe, felons lost all civil rights upon their conviction.
 This civil death often led to actual death, since anyone could kill and injure a felon with impunity.
 Under the Holy Roman Empire, a person declared civilly dead was referred to as vogelfrei ('free as a bird') and could even be killed since they were completely outside the law.

 Historically outlawry, that is, declaring a person as an outlaw, was a common form of civil death.

+Under early English common law a living person could under certain conditions be considered legally dead.
+The three categories generally recognized as resulting in civil death were profession ("monastery death"), abjuration, and banishment.

 United States

-In the US, the disenfranchisement of felons has been called a form of civil death, as has being subjected to collateral consequences in general.
+In the U.S., the disenfranchisement of felons has been called a form of civil death, as has being subjected to collateral consequences in general.
 The contention is not generally supported by legal scholars.
-Civil death as such remains part of the law in New York, Rhode Island and the Virgin Islands.
+Civil death as such remains part of the law in New York, Rhode Island, and the Virgin Islands.

-Deprivation of Political Rights (China, PRC)

-The Deprivation of Political Rights is an accessory punishment defined in the Criminal Law of the People's Republic of China (PRC) (Article 34 of Chapter III), which can be enforced solely or with a principal penalty (e.g. capital punishment or life sentence) to limit the convicted person's right to be involved in political activities.
-For those sentenced to a principal penalty with deprivation of political rights, the deprivation is effective during their time incarcerated and the duration as sentenced from the day of their release or parole.
-It is only automatically imposed on those sentenced to life imprisonment or death penalty.
-If the principle penalty is commuted, usually so will the deprivation of political rights.
-Political rights are not automatically deprived for prisoners, and those inmates who are not subject to this deprivation can and do still vote and theoretically can even be elected.
-The PRC being a one party state, this penalty is not a significant one.

-Political rights

-As defined in the Criminal Law, the nominal political rights include:
+China

+In China, the concept of civil death is embodied in the punishment known as "Deprivation of Political Rights" (Chinese: 剥夺政治权利), as outlined in Part One, Section 7 of the Criminal Law.
+The deprivation starts from the date on which imprisonment or criminal detention ends or from the date on which parole begins.
+Deprivation of political rights shall, as a matter of course, be in effect during the period in which the principal punishment is being executed.
+While the duration is usually issued between one to five years, Article 57 establishes that individuals sentenced to death or life imprisonment are automatically stripped of their political rights for life.
+If such sentences are later commuted to fixed-term imprisonment, the deprivation period is adjusted to a range of three to ten years.
+Political rights are defined in the Criminal Law as: